jnalepka/grenton-to-homeassistant/README.md

 The add-on automatically retrieves the status of objects from Grenton.
 This works well for a small number of objects (around 15) and when immediate state updates are not required.
 You can also go to `Settings -> Devices & Services -> Grenton Objects` and, by clicking the settings icon for a specific object, configure its data refresh interval.

 > NOTE!
-After adding the object, a Home Assistant restart is required.
+After changing the object settings, a Home Assistant restart is required.

 For a larger number of objects or when dynamic state updates are needed, dynamic updates should be configured.